 - Pizza oven (optional): Now, a pizza oven is not necessary for making homemade margherita pizza.
 But if you want to step up your pizza game, traditional artisan pizza is cooked at temperatures way hotter than your standard oven can achieve.
 We’ve found a relatively inexpensive pizza oven that heats to 1000 degrees Fahrenheit in just 10 minutes!
 Here’s the Ooni pizza oven that we use and more on why we think it’s the best pizza oven.

 How to make pizza dough

 To make a great margherita pizza, you’ve got to start with a good margherita pizza dough.
 Alex and I have been working on our recipe for over 10 years.
 In honing our dough recipe, we’ve learned a few things from some of the premiere pizza restaurant chefs in America, who themselves have studied the pizza in Naples!
 Our best tip for next level margherita pizza dough is to use great flour!
 The flour we use is called Tipo 00 flour; it’s what Neapolitan pizza restaurants use.
 It makes for a beautiful, supple and fluffy dough.
 We buy our Tipo 00 flour online.

-We have two pizza dough recipes that you can make depending on your equipment.
-Our Stand Mixer Pizza Dough is our preferred method; we make it in our KitchenAid stand mixer.
-Or you can try our Food Processor Pizza Dough.
+We have several pizza dough recipes that you can make depending on your tastes and equipment.
+Our Best Pizza Dough is our preferred method; we make it using stand mixer, but you can also knead it by hand.
+Our Easy Thin Crust method is similar but makes a thinner dough that you roll out.
+Or, you can try our quick pizza dough made in a food processor.
 Below is a video of Alex showing how to make and stretch the margherita pizza dough: